AdobeDocs/commerce-operations.en/help/configuration/cache/redis-pg-cache.md

 ### Verify connectivity

-To verify that Magento is talking to ElasiCache:
+To verify that Commerce is talking to ElasiCache:

-1. Open an SSH connection to the Magento EC2 instance.
+1. Open an SSH connection to the Commerce EC2 instance.
 1. Start the Redis monitor.

    ```bash
    redis-cli -h <ElastiCache Primary Endpoint host> -p <ElastiCache Primary Endpoint port> monitor
    ```

-1. Open a page in the Magento UI.
+1. Open a page in the Commerce UI.
 1. Verify the [cache output](#verify-redis-connection) in your terminal.

 ## New Redis cache implementation

-As of Magento 2.3.5, it is recommended to use the extended Redis cache implementation: `\Magento\Framework\Cache\Backend\Redis`.
+As of Commerce 2.3.5, it is recommended to use the extended Redis cache implementation: `\Magento\Framework\Cache\Backend\Redis`.

 ```php
 'cache' => [